irnb/board/Readme.md

-# Board - Blockchain Research and Study Repository 🌐
+# Board - Research and Study Repository 🌐

 Welcome to the **Board** repository 📚, where I focus on blockchain research and study, exploring various concepts, technologies, and developments in this exciting field.